-With the Basic Option, you will pay a deductible for certain services and higher copayments but the premium is the lowest.
-Specific benefits of our FEHB Basic Option include:
+With Prosper, you will pay a deductible for certain services and higher copayments but the premium is the lowest.
+Specific benefits of our FEHB Prosper include:

-- Calendar year deductible of \$100 per person up to \$200 per family. - No copayment for all primary care visits for children from infancy through age 17. - No copayment for most preventive care for adults and children. - \$30 per visit to your primary care physician (PCP) for diagnostic services. - \$40 per visit to a specialist for diagnostic services. - \$750 per admission after deductible for inpatient admissions. - \$10 per prescription or refill for covered generic drugs obtained at a Plan medical center pharmacy; \$20 per prescription or refill for covered generic drugs obtained at an affiliated network pharmacy, up to a 30-day supply. - \$45 per prescription or refill for preferred brand name drugs obtained at a Plan medical center pharmacy; \$65 per prescription or refill for preferred brand name drugs obtained at an affiliated network pharmacy, up to a 30-day supply. - \$65 per prescription or refill for non-preferred brand-name drugs obtained at a Plan medical center pharmacy; \$85 per prescription or refill for non-preferred brand-name drugs obtained at an affiliated network pharmacy, up to a 30-day supply. - \$200 per prescription or refill for specialty drugs obtained at a Plan medical center pharmacy; \$250 per prescription or refill for specialty drugs obtained at an affiliated network pharmacy, up to a 30-day supply.
+- Calendar year deductible of \$100 per person up to \$200 per family. - No copayment for all primary care visits for children from infancy through age 4. - No copayment for most preventive care for adults and children. - \$30 per visit to your primary care physician (PCP) for diagnostic services. - \$40 per visit to a specialist for diagnostic services. - \$750 per admission after deductible for inpatient admissions. - \$10 per prescription or refill for covered preferred generic drugs obtained at a Plan medical center pharmacy; \$20 per prescription or refill for covered preferred generic drugs obtained at an affiliated network pharmacy, up to a 30-day supply. - \$45 per prescription or refill for preferred brand-name drugs obtained at a Plan medical center pharmacy; \$65 per prescription or refill for preferred brand-name drugs obtained at an affiliated network pharmacy, up to a 30-day supply. - \$65 per prescription or refill for non-preferred drugs obtained at a Plan medical center pharmacy; \$85 per prescription or refill for non-preferred drugs obtained at an affiliated network pharmacy, up to a 30-day supply. - \$200 per prescription or refill for specialty drugs obtained at a Plan medical center pharmacy; \$250 per prescription or refill for specialty drugs obtained at an affiliated network pharmacy, up to a 30-day supply.

 Section 5(a).
-Medical Services and Supplies Provided by Physicians and Other Health Care Professionals
+Medical Services and Supplies Provided by Physicians and Other Healthcare Professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Unless you receive prior approval from us, Medical Group must provide or arrange your care. - There is no calendar year deductible for the High and Standard Options.

-- The Basic Option calendar year deductible is \$100 per person (\$200 per family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Unless you receive prior approval from us, Medical Group must provide or arrange your care. - There is no calendar year deductible for the High and Standard Options. - Under Prosper the calendar year deductible is \$100 per person (\$200 per family enrollment).
 The calendar year deductible applies to some benefits in this Section.
-We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4.
+Your Cost for Covered Services, for valuable information about how costsharing works.
 Also read Section 9, Coordinating benefits with other coverage, including with Medicare.
 Different copayments apply for primary care visits and specialty care visits.